Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 ~~~
 {: .output}

-Different steps in the assembly process take different amounts of time so it will likely look like it's stuck on certain steps - but as long as you have run the job in the background its probably still running!
+Different steps in the assembly process take different amounts of time so it might appear stuck.
+However, it is almost certainly still running if it was run in the background.

 Note: this log file will contain similar to the `flye_output.txt` file we're generating when redirecting the terminal output.
 But it's easier to look at the log file as flye will always generate that even if you're running the command differently (e.g. in the foreground).